Data type: Function types

 Functional programming languages treat functions as a distinct datatype and allow values of this type to be stored in variables and passed to functions.
 Some multi-paradigm languages such as JavaScript also have mechanisms for treating functions as data.
-Most contemporary type systems go beyond JavaScript's simple type "function object" and have a family of function types differentiated by argument and return types, such as the type Int -> Bool denoting functions taking an integer and returning a boolean.
+Most contemporary type systems go beyond JavaScript's simple type "function object" and have a family of function types differentiated by argument and return types, such as the type Int -> Bool denoting functions taking an integer and returning a Boolean.
 In C, a function is not a first-class data type but function pointers can be manipulated by the program.
 Java and C++ originally did not have function values but have added them in C++11 and Java 8.

-In mathematical logic, first-order logic does not allow the application of quantifiers on function or predicate names, although second-order logic does.

 Type constructors

 A type constructor builds new types from old ones, and can be thought of as an operator taking zero or more types as arguments and producing a type.
 Product types, function types, power types and list types can be made into type constructors.